openmindednewby/cSharpInterviewPrep/practice/questions.md

 Notes: Use `CancellationTokenSource.CreateLinkedTokenSource` to respect upstream cancellation.
 Consider wrapping each call with `Try/Finally` or `Task.WhenAny` if partial failures should be tolerated instead of throwing.

 2. **LRU cache for price lookups**

+   *Question (real-life style):* "Implement an in-memory LRU cache (single-threaded is fine) for up to N price lookups with O(1) `Put`/`TryGet`.
+Show the class you would hand to another team to reuse in a console app."

 ```csharp
 public sealed class LruCache<TKey, TValue>